zeroluck/docs/sources/multi-factor/oxpush2.md

 ## Installation
 ### Configure oxTrust
-Follow the steps below to configure the [DUO][duo] module in the oxTrust Admin GUI.
+Follow the steps below to configure the oxPush2 module in the oxTrust Admin GUI.

 1. Go to Manager Custom Scripts